Diamond Head (British band): 1984 to 2000

 In early 1984, Diamond Head did an 18-date UK tour which lost money.
 Harris and Tatler continued to write together, and in October/November, Diamond Head re-convened in a purpose-built studio in Stambermill, West Midlands, to record their next album.
 It was never finished, and the band fell apart in early 1985.
 Tatler took over the running of the studio called RPK while Harris signed a solo deal with Pete Winkelman's new label I Major Records.
 This culminated in Harris and Robin George making an expensive album together under the name Notorious.
 In 1990, Winkelman encouraged Harris to make another Diamond Head record and so put him and Tatler back in touch after a long break.
 The band did two UK tours, and eventually, Death and Progress was released in June 1993, featuring guest contributions by Tony Iommi of Black Sabbath and Dave Mustaine of Megadeth.
-However, the reunion was short lived as they were on the verge of splitting up as soon as the record was released.
-The last gig Diamond Head played was at Milton Keynes Bowl opening for Metallica (playing before Megadeth).
-Towards the end of 1992, Harris grew dissatisfied with the album and Tatler and wanted to move on.
-Winkelman tried to broker a deal with RCA records for a 'new' band that would feature a new line-up.
-They performed one gig in Northampton under the name Magnetic AKA, but a deal failed to materialise, and it all fell apart.
+The reunion proved short-lived, as the group neared a dissolution immediately following the album's release.
+Diamond Head’s final performance of this period took place at the Milton Keynes Bowl, where they opened for Metallica and Megadeth.
+By late 1992, Harris’s growing dissatisfaction with the record and his partnership with Tatler led to a search for new creative directions.
+Manager Guy Winkelman attempted to secure a contract with RCA Records for a restructured ensemble featuring a revised lineup; however, after a single performance in Northampton under the pseudonym Magnetic AKA, a recording deal failed to materialize, resulting in the project's collapse.

 2000s

-In 2000, Harris and Tatler reunited to perform some acoustic, un-plugged type gigs in the UK.
-They reworked the old songs and began recording a four track acoustic EP, although this ended up taking two years, and by the time it came out on the band's own label, the acoustic phase was over.
-They accepted an offer to play the Metal Meltdown Festival in New Jersey on 5 April 2002 (Diamond Head's first US show).
-An electric band was put together, and a 14 date UK tour was booked for August 2002.
-A new Diamond Head album was planned, and Mad Hat Studio in Wolverhampton was booked along with producer Andy Scarth.
-About halfway through the recording, Harris announced that he wanted to change the name of the band to 'Host'.
-This did not go down well with everyone, and when in 2003 Harris failed to get a deal for the album (which had cost around £16,000), things went quiet.
-Later that year, Diamond Head and Harris finally went their separate ways.
+In 2000, Harris and Tatler reunited for a series of acoustic performances in the UK.
+Although they began recording a four-track acoustic EP, the project spanned two years; by the time it was released on the band's independent label, their acoustic phase had concluded.
+Diamond Head subsequently reformed as an electric ensemble to perform their debut U.S. concert at the Metal Meltdown Festival in New Jersey on 5 April 2002, followed by a 14-date UK tour in August.
+During the recording of a new studio album at Mad Hat Studio in Wolverhampton with producer Andy Scarth, internal tensions rose when Harris proposed renaming the group "Host."
+Following Harris's failure to secure a distribution deal for the £16,000 project in 2003, the band became inactive, ultimately leading to a permanent professional separation between Diamond Head and Harris later.